top of page

 Welfare_comparison_graph.png

-Many welfare outcomes are rooted in the amount of control a farmer has and the environmental complexity of a housing system.
+Many welfare outcomes are connected to the amount of control a farmer has and the environmental complexity of a housing system.

 This summary highlights general patterns of welfare.
 To view a detailed comparison of each component of hen welfare across the different types of housing systems, click the button below: